Basket

 Remaining time:

-Disney’s The Lion King the Musical has been performed around the world for 13 years and has become one of the most popular shows in musical theatre history.
+Disney’s The Lion King musical has been performed around the world since 1997 and has become one of the most popular shows in musical theatre history.

 Here are some fun facts about The Lion King, currently performing at London’s Lyceum Theatre:

-The Lion King premiere took place in Minneapolis, Minnesota (USA) in 1997 before moving to Broadway at the same year.
+• The Lion King premiere took place in Minneapolis, Minnesota (USA) in 1997 before moving to Broadway in the same year.

-The Lion King is the eighth longest-running musical in Broadway history.
+• The Lion King is the third longest-running musical in Broadway history.

-Lion King the Musical debuted its first ever performance in Africa in Johannesburg, South Africa.
+• The Lion King debuted its first ever performance in Africa in Johannesburg, South Africa.

 London Theatre Direct is one of the UK’s leading theatre ticket providers, bringing audiences closer to the magic of the stage.